 Just a decade ago, ESG investing—also known as sustainable and responsible investing—was largely confined to excluding investments in companies that produce goods and services perceived as harmful to society, such as weapons, cigarettes, alcohol, and gambling.
 Today's top ESG portfolio managers are proactive, directly engaging with firms and investing in those making the most significant positive impact in a way that potentially enhances long-term financial strength.

-John Hancock Investments recently gathered three portfolio managers for a roundtable discussion on today's highly engaged approaches to ESG investing.
+John Hancock Investment Management recently gathered three portfolio managers for a roundtable discussion on today's highly engaged approaches to ESG investing.
 These specialists focus on different asset classes—U.S. equities, international equities, and fixed income—and each is from a leading ESG asset manager with rich heritage in the field.

 While each portfolio manager brings a unique approach to combining financial returns with positive impact, they share a common commitment: exerting influence so that the best companies can become even better, in terms of sustainability as well as the potential to generate strong investment returns.

 “We're performing deep fundamental analysis to seek to find the best companies and challenging those companies to do better,” says Cheryl I. Smith, Ph.D., CFA, a U.S. equity portfolio manager with Trillium Asset Management.

 As the longest-standing ESG-only asset manager in the United States, Trillium, founded in 1982, believes it has a responsibility to actively engage portfolio companies.
 Passive approaches that seek to track equity indexes of companies meeting certain ESG criteria don't enable true engagement, Ms. Smith says.
 “We really pay a lot of attention to ESG integration to see how companies manage risk.
 That isn't something that you can achieve with a simple check-the-box, passive approach that merely excludes companies that aren't in an ESG index.”